“What should I have in my kit?” “What are the essential tools?” “Do I need to bring gear to set?”

 Some of these non-essential tools could include things like a Brother P-Touch for labeling the slate, a Leatherman, a high-quality slate, sandbag T-marks, and the list goes on…

 While all of these provide very real use to you on set, none of them are do or die unless you’re stuck in your ways.
 Yell at me all you want in the comments for saying so, but you could get away without a leatherman or a super expensive slate for a couple months.

 That doesn’t mean you should never buy these tools, but it does mean you can wait until you’re a little more solvent before doing so.

 Rounding out your kit might also involve adding some tools that aren’t specifically in the camera assistant territory.
 For instance, I also bring with me on digital shoots my Macbook Pro, a card reader, and some cables to transfer footage.
 While not all productions require the use of this stuff, I like to bring them for backup.

 Once you have a few jobs under your belt and you’ve been on set with your kit, you’ll start to notice the holes in it.
 Be aware of those moments and make a note — mentally, digitally, on paper — to add those missing items to your kit.
 It’s best to do right after a shoot when you can immediately reinvest the paycheck.

 So, What’s in My Toolbag?

-Everyone always wants to know what’s in my kit and I tend to avoid the question because it’s crammed with a bunch of stuff — so much stuff that I made the video at the top of this post.
-It’s almost twenty minutes long where I talk about every little thing in my kit and why it’s in there.
+Everyone always wants to know what’s in my kit and I tend to avoid the question because it’s crammed with a bunch of stuff – so much stuff that I made the video at the top of this post.
+It’s almost twenty minutes long and I talk about every little thing in my kit and why it’s in there.
 I recommend you watch it if you truly want insight into what I have in my kit and why.

 - Camera Wedges (4)